radiantlogic-v8/documentation-ido/documentation/configuration/starter-guide.md

 Configuration templates define **reusable components** for the orchestrator.

-Refer to the [graph pipeline template configuration](./configuration/template-configuration/) and the [pipeline configuration quickstart guide](./pipeline-configuration-quickstart) for details on how to build and apply them effectively.
+Refer to the [graph pipeline template configuration](./configuration/template-configuration/) and the [pipeline configuration example](./pipeline-configuration/#configuration-example) for details on how to build and apply them effectively.

 ## **4. Monitor Configuration**